zarf-dev/proposals/0026-enhanced-state-management/README.md

 ##### Image reconciliation

 For each component that changed or was removed, `--prune` diffs the previously deployed component's `Images` against the new component's `Images` (both plain `[]string` image references on `v1alpha1.ZarfComponent`).
 An image present in the old set but not the new one is a pruning candidate only if no other deployed package still needs it: `--prune` calls `Cluster.GetDeployedZarfPackages` to list every `DeployedPackage` secret in the cluster and checks whether the candidate image appears in any other package's component images.
 If nothing else references it, both tags Zarf pushes for that image are removed from the internal registry - the plain tag and the CRC-32-suffixed tag the Zarf agent uses for transparent redirection (see `images/push.go`).
 If another package still references it, both tags are left alone.

+This is the same reference-counted removal `zarf tools registry prune` already does against the whole registry, just scoped down to the images that belonged to the package being deployed or removed instead of scanning every image in the registry.
+Because this is package-scoped this operation is also more separable within a registry that is shared with Zarf since users can namespace the repository Zarf uses (`127.0.0.1:31999/zarf`) and place other repositories for other purposes next to Zarf and not have those be affected (like they would with the full catalog explosion the existing prune does).

 #### Graceful Cancellation Handling